How to Spend One Day in Edinburgh, Scotland

-If you’re hoping to take a hike to the top, it will take anywhere from 1-2 hours.
-It took me about an hour and a half.
-I will say that if you’re looking to do this hike, try to go earlier in the day.
-I did it right around 9:30 AM and it was already super busy!
-It can get kind of hectic at the summit with everyone up there, so plan accordingly and wear proper footwear.
+If you’re looking to do this hike, try to go earlier in the day.
+I did it right around 9:30 AM, and it was already super busy!
+It can get hectic at the summit with everyone up there, so plan accordingly and wear proper footwear.

 Palace of Holyroodhouse

 Located right next to Arthur’s Seat, the Palace of Holyroodhouse is where the royals of Scotland lived for a time.
-Now, it serves as the Queen’s residence of Scotland.
+Now, it serves as the Queen’s residence in Scotland.

 You can visit the palace year-round as a tourist, but be warned that they can close the palace at a moment’s notice if someone important comes to stay!
 Unfortunately, there was someone staying during my day in Edinburgh, so the closest I got to the palace was the gates.